Katla (volcano)

 Katla is one of the largest volcanic sources of carbon dioxide (CO2) on Earth, accounting for up to 4% of total global volcanic carbon dioxide emissions.

 Geography and physical appearances

 Katla is one of the largest volcanoes in Iceland.
 It is situated to the north of Vík í Mýrdal and to the east of the smaller glacier Eyjafjallajökull.
 Its peak reaches 1512 m and is partially covered by the Mýrdalsjökull glacier.
 The system has an area of 595 km2.
-The Eldgjá canyon is part of the same volcanic system.
+The Eldgjá canyon is part of the same volcanic system, and extends as a fissure swarm to the north-east.
+The lavas from this eruption in 939 to 940 almost reach the south eastern coast, although are partially buried.

 The caldera of the Katla volcano has a diameter of 10 km and is covered with 200–700 m of ice.
 The volcano normally erupts every 40–80 years.
 The flood discharge at the peak of an eruption in 1755 has been estimated at 200,000–400,000 m3/s (7.1–14.1 million cu ft/sec), comparable to the combined average discharge of the Amazon, Mississippi, Nile, and Yangtze rivers (about 266,000 m3/s (9.4 million cu ft/sec)).